klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-1-frontend-blocknumber-component.md

 }
 ```

-Above code, `getBlockNumber` method is declared as async function, declaring function as async can make dealing with asyncrhnous value(promise) easy.
-Since `cav.klay.getBlockNumber` returns promise, it can be handled easily by append `await` keyword.
+`getBlockNumber` method is declared as an async function.
+Declaring a function as async makes dealing with asyncrhnous value(promise) easy. `cav.klay.getBlockNumber` returns a promise, and the result can be handled easily by appending `await` keyword.

 For further information about async-await keyword, see javascript's MDN site https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function

-After assigning current block number returned from `cav.klay.getBlockNumber()` to `blockNumber` constant variable, we use `this.setState` API in React. `this.setState({ currentBlockNumber: blockNumber })` literally set state's property `currentBlockNumber` to `blockNumber`'s value. `this.setState(nextState)` API changes current state, and re-render component.
+After assigning the current block number returned from `cav.klay.getBlockNumber()` to `blockNumber`, we call `this.setState` React API. `this.setState({ currentBlockNumber: blockNumber })` literally sets the state property `currentBlockNumber` to `blockNumber`. `this.setState(nextState)` updates the current state and re-renders the component.

-As a result, in `render` lifecycle, `this.state.currentBlockNumber` would be populated by current block number responded from klaytn node through `caver.klay.blockNumber()`.

 For further detail about React's this.setState and rendering mechanism, visit React's official site https://reactjs.org/docs/state-and-lifecycle.html